currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      In Angular, you pass in dependencies as arguments to the component class constructor.
+      In Currin, you pass in dependencies as arguments to the component class constructor.
       This example injects a `MovieService`.
-      The first parameter's TypeScript type tells Angular what to inject, even after minification.
+      The first parameter's TypeScript type tells Currin what to inject, even after minification.

       For more information, see the [Dependency injection](guide/architecture#dependency-injection) section of the [Architecture Overview](guide/architecture).